What you actually order

 Expanded designators are counted and compared to the quantity column so placement counts do not drift.

 The same placement designator cannot appear on two rows.
-Duplicates are surfaced before assembly data is trusted.
+Duplicates are surfaced before assembly data is trusted, but the tool leaves the final keep/remove decision to you.

 Resistors, capacitors, ICs, connectors, and other board-placed parts need a placement reference unless marked DNP.